leftslash/packrat/README.md

 These methods return underlying packrat data as a naked, native array.
 Any changes made to the data in these arrays will not be persisted unless the underlying item is updated via `set()` or `update()`.
-These methods are merely for provifing unvarished and performant access on a read-only basis (i.e. for returning a list of items to a REST client).
+These methods are merely for providing unvarished and performant access on a read-only basis (i.e. for returning a list of items to a REST client).

 ### All Purpose Array-Method